SPTB 201. Introduction to Sport Business. 1 Unit.

 SPTB 320.
 Legal Concepts of Sport Business.
 1 Unit.

 This course provides an overview of legal issues commonly encountered in the sport industry.
 The course covers standards of care and tort liability in sport settings; legal principles and best practices applicable to sport contracts and policies; intellecutal property and media rights in sport; constitutional rights and responsibilities of sport organizations and participants; and discrimination against protected classes in sport environments.
-Prerequisite: Junior standing and SPTB 201 or permission of instructor.
+Prerequisite: Junior standing and SPTB 201, or BLAW 407, or BLAW 408.

 SPTB 340.
 Sport Finance.
 1 Unit.